Thubs/Configs/README.md

 this should go without saying but you will need neofetch installed already

-go down to line 766 and change the Ascii distro unless you want to keep the small Arch logo there are lot's of commenting and I would recommend customising the config
+go down to line 766 and change the Ascii distro unless you want to keep the small Arcolinux logo there are lot's of commenting and I would recommend customising the config

 you will need to go to "**_/.config/neofetch_**" and save this config file and remove you're old config file